supportmailapp/djsCommandHelper/README.md

     run: async (interaction) => { // The function to call whenever the command is executed await interaction.reply('Pong!');
     },
-    // Other option
-    async run(interaction) => { // The function to call whenever the command is executed await interaction.reply('Pong!');
+    // Other way if you dont want an anonymous function async run(interaction) { // The function to call whenever the command is executed await interaction.reply('Pong!');
     },
 };